- Who We Serve

 Christopher Kauders sued Uber after three Uber drivers refused to give Kauders a ride because he was blind and accompanied by a guide dog.
 Uber filed a motion to compel arbitration, pursuant to an arbitration clause Uber users allegedly agree to when creating an Uber account.

-Related Content: 2020 Recap: Clickwrap Litigation In Review
+Related Content: Clickwrap Litigation Trends: 2021 Report

 Before users can request transportation services on Uber’s mobile application, they must register for an Uber account.
 When Kauders signed up for an Uber account, Uber used a three-screen process.